WordPress/gutenberg/docs/designers-developers/developers/data/data-core-block-editor.md

 <a name="getBlockParents" href="#getBlockParents">#</a> **getBlockParents**

-Given a block client ID, returns the list of all its parents.
+Given a block client ID, returns the list of all its parents from top to bottom.

 _Parameters_